 Avoiding drugs sounds like a simple solution to your addiction, but going cold turkey can cause unpleasant symptoms and may increase your risk of a relapse.
 When you abruptly stop taking drugs, you may experience chills, sweating, diarrhea, abdominal cramps, muscle aches, tremors, and nausea.
 In severe cases, suicidal thoughts and hallucinations may also occur.
 If you're successful in withdrawing but later begin using again, you may underestimate your tolerance level.
 If you take the same amount of the drug that you once used without any problem, you may overdose.

 Your addiction specialist will carefully monitor your progress to ensure that you don't experience unpleasant symptoms that may cause you to relapse.
 If you're addicted to opioids, you may benefit from opioid replacement therapy.
-When you visit our Dallas Greenville, Dennison or San Antonio clinics, you'll receive either methadone or suboxone.
+When you visit our Dallas, Greenville, Denison or San Antonio clinics, you'll receive either methadone or suboxone.
 Both medications trick the brain into thinking you're still taking opioids but don't cause a high or impair your cognitive skills.
 After your symptoms stabilize, you'll be weaned off the opioid replacement, allowing you to enjoy life drug-free.

 Change your life with treatment for your addiction.
-Call addiction specialist, Dr. Bryant of Axcel Treatment and Recovery Clinic in Greenville, Dennison, Dallas and San Antonio, TX, at (866) 662-8282 to schedule an appointment.
+Call addiction specialist, Dr. Bryant of Axcel Treatment and Recovery Clinic in Greenville, Denison, Dallas and San Antonio, TX, at (866) 662-8282 to schedule an appointment.